pitastrudl/globalid-website/README.md

 ### Git/Deployments

 - Add linting job and code scanning to GH Actions
-- Access for the Github Actions to AWS resources could be done by using an IAM role
 - Use conventional commits
 - Add releases on builds from main
 - For better security posture, custom scripts could be developed for CloudFront invalidations instead of using GH premade Actions